Office of Elementary and Secondary Education, Department of Education.

 Who Will Review State Applications for Targeted Assistance Grants?

-The expert review panel convened to evaluate State applications for Reading First State Grants will also review Start Printed Page 34331applications for Targeted Assistance Grants to determine whether the data the SEA submits demonstrate an increase in student achievement in schools and districts participating in the Reading First program.
+The expert review panel convened to evaluate State applications for Reading First State Grants will also review applications for Targeted Assistance Grants to determine whether the data the SEA submits demonstrate an increase in student achievement in schools and districts participating in the Reading First program.

 How Is the Targeted Assistance Grant Application Submitted?

 The data that States must submit to demonstrate an increase in student achievement are the same data States must submit in their annual performance reports.
-Accordingly, the annual performance report will serve as the Targeted Assistance Grant application, and States may apply for a Targeted Assistance Grant by submitting their annual performance reports.
+Accordingly, the annual performance report will serve as the Targeted Assistance Grant application and States may apply for a Targeted Assistance Grant by submitting their annual performance report.
 The annual performance report is available and submitted electronically at: https://www.readingfirstapr.org.
-States should indicate that they want their data reviewed in consideration for a Targeted Assistance Grant by checking the appropriate box on the annual performance report and by providing the assurances and information requested.
-In order to be considered for a Targeted Assistance Grant, the annual performance report must be submitted by July 31, 2006.
-Only those States that want to be considered for a Targeted Assistance Grant this year must submit their annual performance reports by this date.
-All other States must submit their reports no later than November 30, 2006.
+States should indicate that they want their data reviewed in consideration for a Targeted Assistance Grant by checking the appropriate box on the annual performance report and providing the assurances and information requested.
+In order to be considered for a Targeted Assistance Grant, the annual performance report must be submitted by July 30, 2005.
+Only those States that want to be considered for a Targeted Assistance Grant this year must submit their annual performance report by this date.
+All other States must submit their reports no later than November 30, 2005.